 - 100 ml warm water

-- 25 ml cider vinegar
+- 25 ml apple cider vinegar or lemon juice

 - 250 g light brown sugar or caster sugar but you'll get a lighter bread